 We started our drive from Boston towards the Maine Beaches.
 We left earlier to take full advantage of the day.
 To reach the Maine beaches region you can either take the quicker I-95 or more scenic US Route 1.

 Cape Neddick Lighthouse

-The Cape Neddick Lighthouse, also known as Nubble Light is a small but beautiful lighthouse in York.
+The Cape Neddick Lighthouse, also known as Nubble Light is a small but beautiful lighthouse in York and it is a must stop for your Maine road trip.
 It is perched on its own little island that can only be enjoyed across the water from Sohier Park.